rjbs/rjbs.github.io/_posts/2023-01-08-leaving-perl-v5.8-behind.md

 The answers at the time were "yes" and "no" respectively, but the "no" was very tentative.
-We agreed that if toolchain maintainers hit significant problems in v5.8.1 that would be fixed by later v5.8 versions, we could bump to those versions, up to and included v5.8.4, which shipped with Solaris 10.
+We agreed that if toolchain maintainers hit significant problems in v5.8.1 that would be fixed by later v5.8 versions, we could bump to those versions, up to and including v5.8.4, which shipped with Solaris 10.

 This decision was part of "[The Lancaster Consensus](https://github.com/Perl-Toolchain-Gang/toolchain-site/blob/master/lancaster-consensus.md)",